McCain blocks Obama's pick as No.2 diplomat over Iraq policy

-WASHINGTON (Story corrects spelling of first name to Antony in first paragraph)

-U.S. Senator John McCain said on Thursday he is blocking President Barack Obama's nomination of Antony Blinken as the country's number two diplomat, citing sharp disagreement with the nominee's past statements on Iraq.
+WASHINGTON U.S. Senator John McCain said on Thursday he is blocking President Barack Obama's nomination of Anthony Blinken as the country's number two diplomat, citing sharp disagreement with the nominee's past statements on Iraq.

 "He's totally unqualified," the Republican senator told Reuters, when asked why he was holding up Blinken's nomination to be deputy Secretary of State.